blendbyte/CoyoteCert/README.md

 ### issueOrRenew()

-The recommended method for production.
-Returns the existing certificate if it is still valid; issues a new one otherwise.
+The one you want in production.
+Returns the existing certificate if it's still valid; issues a new one when it's getting close to expiry.
 Accepts an optional `$daysBeforeExpiry` threshold (default 30).

 ```php
 $cert = CoyoteCert::with(new LetsEncrypt())